-Download the cat / kitten bill of sale to record a transaction in which an adult cat or juvenile kitten is sold or transferred from its current owner to a new home.
-Whether a pet owner is faced with a litter of new (and unexpected) kittens, they want to re-home their older pet due to life circumstances, or they’re a breeder needing a form for their business, the bill of sale gives valuable documentation of the sale for all parties.
+Download the cat/kitten bill of sale to record a transaction in which an adult cat or a kitten is sold or transferred from its current owner to a new home.
+Whether a pet owner is faced with a litter of new kittens, they want to rehome their older pet due to life circumstances, or they’re a breeder needing a form for their business, the bill of sale is helpful in documenting the sale.

 Selling Your Cat / Kitten